antfu/antfu.me/pages/posts/icons-in-pure-css.md

 In inlined SVG, we could use [`fill="currentColor"`](https://www.w3.org/TR/css-color-3/#currentcolor) to make the color of the SVG matches with the current text color.
 However, when we use it as a background image, it becomes a flat image.
 The dynamic parts of the SVG are lost, so is the `currentColor` magic (it's just like you can't override the color of a PNG).

 If you do a quick search, you will find that most people are telling you that you can't.
-Some might offer you the option to assign the colors in the SVG before converting to DataURL, which could solve the specific problem that you want the icon to have color, but not the root cause that the color is not reactive to the context.
+Some might offer you the option to assign the colors in the SVG before converting to DataURI, which could solve the specific problem that you want the icon to have color, but not the root cause that the color is not reactive to the context.

 Then you might come up with the idea of using [CSS filters](https://developer.mozilla.org/en-US/docs/Web/CSS/filter), like Una Kravets mentioned in [Solved with CSS!
 Colorizing SVG Backgrounds](https://css-tricks.com/solved-with-css-colorizing-svg-backgrounds/).
 That sounds valid, but only that you need to calculate the matrix of how to transform the color to the desired ones.
 Probably feasible by introducing some runtime JavaScript for that?
 Maybe, if so, we lost the whole point of trying icons in pure CSS.